 |PRIMARY KEY||It specifies a column or a set of columns that uniquely identify a row, it does not allow null values|

 |FOREIGN KEY||It is a column(s) that references a column(s) of a table|

 |CHECK||It specifies a condition that must be satisfied by all the rows in a table|

 The SQL insert commands are used to insert data into the database.
 This can be achieved by the following-

 a.
-Inserting values given by the user.
-This is used to insert certain values given by the user into the table.
-Syntax-
+Inserting values given by the user – This is used to insert certain values given by the user into the table.
+Following is the syntax-

 INSERT INTO <table_name> VALUES ( val1,val2 …);

 b.
 Inserting values into a specific column of the table – This query is used to insert values into some specific column inside the table.
 Following is the syntax-